Ingredients

 Make the Dressing:

-- In a small bowl add the olive oil, lemon juice, salt, and pepper.
-Whisk until all the ingredients are emulsified.
+1. In a small bowl add the olive oil, lemon juice, salt, and pepper.
+Whisk until all the ingredients are combined.

 Putting it all Together:

-- In the large sauté pan, add the roasted veggies and all their juices to the orzo, stir in the dressing, feta, and almonds.
+1. In the large sauté pan, add the roasted veggies and all their juices to the orzo; stir in the dressing, feta, and almonds.
 Serve immediately.

 Variations & Tips

-- This can easily be made dairy free without the feta cheese.
-Or substitute the feta for parmesan as another good choice.
+• This can easily be made dairy free without the feta cheese.
+Or try parmesan in place of feta.

 Nutrition Facts